ArizerTech was very busy in 2017 releasing new upgraded versions of the original classic Solo vaporizer and the newer but still older Air vaporizer.

 Air 2 Size, Weight, Feel and Design

 Overall the unit is fairly portable.
 The glass stem is the only part that doesn’t do well out on the go.
-The unit is light weight, easy to pocket and extremely durable.
-It stands 4 1/2 inches tall (~7 inches tall with the mouthpiece), weighs roughly 126 grams and and the included carrying case can hold extra stems for use on the go.
+The unit is lightweight, easy to pocket and extremely durable.
+It stands 4 1/2 inches tall (~7 inches tall with the mouthpiece), weighs roughly 126 grams and the included carrying case can hold extra stems for use on the go.

 Battery Info, Charging Times, Average battery life, Charging Options

 The Air 2 vaporizer comes with a rechargeable/replaceable 3200 mah 18650.
-I recommend pick up an extra or two if you’ll be using it for longer periods on the go.
+I recommend picking up an extra or two if you’ll be using it for long periods on the go.
 You can also pick up a battery pack for use on the go.

 I’ve been averaging about 80 minutes of use on a single charge and takes roughly 2 hours to completely charge within the unit from dead.
 You can pick up an external battery charger which will cut the charging time in half.
 You can also charge multiple batteries at once.

 The Arizer Air 2 uses a hybrid heating system but leans more towards the conduction side of things.
 If you were to leave the Air 2 on without drawing from it, your herbs will still be vaping.
 Whereas something like the Firefly 2 is a pure convection portable vaporizer and will only heat the herbs as you are drawing from the unit.

 Vapor Quality: The Arizer Air 2 offers exceptional vapor quality.
 The taste is phenomenal and the cool temps make it super easy to draw from.
 I’ve always enjoyed the vapor quality out of the Arizer models with the only downside being the draw resistance but now they have addressed that as well.
 I can instantly notice the difference in draw resistance between the original Air and the Air 2.